trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 <figcaption>

-_Appeal to save the zoo printed in the_ Illustrated Telegraph_, March 1949._
+_Appeal to save the zoo printed in the_ Illustrated Telegraph, _March 1949._

 <figcaption>